Dynamical Variational Autoencoders: A Comprehensive Review: Training

 \section{Training}

-To derive the VLB for the DSAE model, we apply the same strategy as for other models, i.e., inject the generative model and the approximate posterior in the general formulation.
-We do so for the full inference model (\ref{eq:DSAE-inference-full}) and get:
+To derive the VLB for the DSAE model, we apply the same strategy as that applied for the other models (i.e., inject the generative model and the approximate posterior in the VLB general formulation).
+We do so for the full inference model (\ref{eq:DSAE-inference-full}) and obtain

 Therefore, one must first compute $q_{\phi_{\myv}}(\myv|\myx[1:T])$ to then sample from it.
-Once this is achieved, the parameters of $q_{\phi_{\myz}}(\myz[t]|\myv,\myx[1:T])$ for all $t$ can be computed, without sampling from any random variable.
-Once this is achieved, then samples from $\myz[t-1]$ as well as from $\myz[t]$ are used to compute the $t$-th KL divergence term in~(\ref{eq:DSAE-training-KLZ}).
+Once this is achieved, the parameters of $q_{\phi_{\myz}}(\myz[t]|\myv,\myx[1:T])$ for all time-steps $t$ can be computed without sampling from any random variable.
+Once this is achieved, the samples of $\myz[1:t-1]$ are used to compute the $t$-th KL divergence term in~(\ref{eq:DSAE-training-KLZ}).